Borscht

-Borscht derives from an ancient soup originally cooked from pickled stems, leaves and umbels of common hogweed (Heracleum sphondylium), a herbaceous plant growing in damp meadows, which lent the dish its Slavic name.
+Borscht derives from an ancient soup originally cooked from pickled stems, leaves and umbels of common hogweed (Heracleum sphondylium), an herbaceous plant growing in damp meadows, which lent the dish its Slavic name.
 With time, it evolved into a diverse array of tart soups, among which the Ukrainian beet-based red borscht has become the most popular.
-It is typically made by combining meat or bone stock with sautéed vegetables, which – as well as beetroots – usually include cabbage, carrots, onions, potatoes, and tomatoes.
+It is typically made by combining meat or bone stock with sautéed vegetables, which—as well as beetroots—usually include cabbage, carrots, onions, potatoes, and tomatoes.
 Depending on the recipe, borscht may include meat or fish, or be purely vegetarian; it may be served either hot or cold, and it may range from a hearty one-pot meal to a clear broth or a smooth drink.
 It is often served with smetana or sour cream, hard-boiled eggs or potatoes, but there exists an ample choice of more involved garnishes and side dishes, such as uszka or pampushky, that can be served with the soup.

-Its popularity has spread throughout Eastern Europe and – by way of migration away from the Russian Empire – to other continents.
+Its popularity has spread throughout Eastern Europe and—by way of migration away from the Russian Empire—to other continents.
 In North America, borscht is often linked with either Jews or Mennonites, the groups who first brought it there from Europe.
-Several ethnic groups claim borscht, in its various local guises, as their own national dish consumed as part of ritual meals within Eastern Orthodox, Greek Catholic, Roman Catholic, and Jewish religious traditions.
+Several ethnic groups claim borscht, in its various local implementations, as their own national dish consumed as part of ritual meals within Greek Catholic, Roman Catholic, and Jewish religious traditions.

-In 2022, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) announced that it had placed borscht on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding due to the risk that Russia's invasion posed to the soup's status as an element of Ukraine's cultural heritage.
-The new status means Ukraine could now apply for special funds to finance projects promoting and protecting the dish.